 - If you/your sponsor has a service-connected disability, include how the injury/illness occurred and how this has impacted your life.

-- If there is no service-connected disability, include information like duties performed, areas where you demonstrated leadership, deployments/duty stations, awards/distinctions, etc.
+- If there is no service-connected disability of 50% or greater, include information like duties performed, areas where you demonstrated leadership, deployments/duty stations, awards/distinctions, etc.

 - One of the following: Personnel record/DD-214/NGB Form 22/DD-1300 “Report of Casualty” (excluding or redacting social security number is recommended)

 - If applicable: Veteran’s percentage letter or disability rating letter from the VA.